Used by OEMs across multiple industries worldwide, friction welding holds numerous advantages over conventional welding, the most important being:

 You can save money across the board with our friction welding process:

-One of the biggest incentives for adopting a new friction welded design is the ability to combine dissimilar materials.
+One of the most significant incentives for adopting new friction welded designs are combining dissimilar materials.

 The advantages of friction welding don’t end with lower costs:

-As the largest full service, direct-drive, rotary friction welding shop in North America, AFW delivers an unmatched experience, quality, and support from design prototyping & customized solutions through full production.
+As the largest full-service, direct-drive, rotary friction welding shop in North America, AFW delivers an unmatched experience, quality, and support from design prototyping and customized solutions throughout the entire production.

-Our experts are ready to discuss how our friction welding process can be applied to your current fabrication needs.
+Our experts are ready to discuss how we can apply our friction welding process to your current fabrication needs.